 Fitting The Jacket

 As can be seen from the fitting table, we consider the physical measurement of the chest ("Chest Size") to be the bedrock.
 Our research and extensive testing has proved it's by far the most dependable measure to determine the dogi size most suited to each individual physique.
+After all, if the chest is not right, a practitioner can never be comfortable.

 It can be seen that there really are just six basic dogi sizes (1 to 6), and that the L-version of a particular size does not get you any extra Length or Width.
 It does, however, get you more Yuki (C) or, in other words, it gets you greater comfort around the upper torso and shoulders--and a longer sleeve.